 Next, click the Edit Policy button right beside the dropdown.

-On the next screen, under the Plugins and Tests section, click on the BOLA entry to enable HawkScan to execute tests for potential BOLA vulnerabilities.
+On the next screen, under the Plugins and Tests section, click on the BOLA entry (API Enhanced Broken Object Level Authorization) to enable HawkScan to execute tests for potential BOLA vulnerabilities.

-If you also want to enable IDOR testing, you can click on the Passive Scan Plugins tab and then select IDOR.
+If you also want to enable IDOR testing, you can also select the API Active IDOR Validation plugin.

 Regardless of how you have enabled BOLA testing in HawkScan, your tests will include testing for potential BOLA vulnerabilities (and IDOR, if you enabled it)!